cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 1.1 Install Terraform
 ==========================
 Terraform is the tool that creates the VMs that will later become a Kubernetes cluster.
-The test-suite makes use of it so download and install `Terraform <https://learn.hashicorp.com/terraform/getting-started/install.html>`_ on your machine.
+The test-suite makes use of it so download and install |Terraform_link| on your machine.
 In some cases, providers are not fully supported by Terraform, however they might provide plugins to bridge this gap.
 In such cases, please refer to the documentation of the provider to download the plugin.
 Once downloaded, this must be placed at *~/.terraform.d/plugins* and execution permissions must be given to it (*+x*).

+.. |Terraform_link| raw:: html

+  <a href="https://learn.hashicorp.com/terraform/getting-started/install.html" target="_blank">Terraform</a>

 1.2 Manage ssh keys
 ==========================
 A ssh key pair is needed to establish connections to the VMs to be created later.
 Therefore, you must create (or import) this key on your provider beforehand and place the private key at *~/.ssh/id_rsa*.
 Note errors may occur if your key doesn't have the right permissions.
 Set these to the right value using the following command:

 .. code-block:: console